 2. When uplink inter-band CA or DC constitute of band nX, nY and nZ, i.e. uplink inter-band CA CA_nXA-nYA, CA_nXA-nZA, and uplink inter-band DC_nXA-nYA, DC_nXA-nZA

-According to guideline 3, due to the band nY as single band usage has band edge relaxation for MOP and band nX and band nZ as single band usage have no such band edge relaxation for MOP, therefore band edge relaxation (i.e. NOTE 1) for PC1.5, PC2 and PC3 to the uplink configurations of CA_nXA-nYA are applied, while no band edge relaxation for PC2 and PC3 to the uplink configurations of CA_nXA-nZA are applied.
-See table 4.
+According to guideline 1, due to the band nY as single band usage has band edge relaxation for MOP and band nX and band nZ as single band usage have no such band edge relaxation for MOP, therefore band edge relaxation for PC1.5, PC2 and PC3 to the uplink configurations of CA_nXA-nYA are applied, while no band edge relaxation for PC2 and PC3 to the uplink configurations of CA_nXA-nZA are applied.

-Table 4.
-Power class for PC 1.5/2/3 inter-band CA